What is Dragon Link RTP?

 Return to player (RTP) is the percentage of all money wagered that a slot machine is programmed to pay back over a very large number of spins — typically millions.
 It is a theoretical figure, not a session guarantee.
 A machine configured at 94% RTP will return $94 for every $100 wagered across its full statistical lifetime; in any single session the result can be dramatically higher or lower due to volatility.

-For Dragon Link specifically, Aristocrat programs each cabinet with multiple selectable RTP configurations.
-The confirmed range is 87% to 96%, with the active setting chosen by the casino at installation.
-Casinos in jurisdictions with higher minimum RTP floors — Nevada sets its minimum at around 75%, New Jersey at 83%, though Dragon Link’s practical floor sits higher — will typically run machines in the 90–96% band to remain competitive for player retention.
+For this title specifically, Aristocrat programs each cabinet with multiple selectable RTP configurations.
+The confirmed range is 87% to 96%, with the active setting chosen by the operator at installation.
+Properties in jurisdictions with higher minimum RTP floors — Nevada sets its minimum at around 75%, New Jersey at 83%, though the practical floor sits higher — will typically run machines in the 90–96% band to remain competitive for player retention.

 Dragon Link RTP by denomination — full breakdown

-Denomination is the single most reliable predictor of which part of the 87–96% range a Dragon Link cabinet will be configured to use.
-Casinos apply higher-paying configurations to premium machines because players at those levels wager more per spin and are more sensitive to perceived value.
-The table below reflects the typical configurations observed across US casino floors; exact values vary by property and cannot be confirmed without checking the individual machine’s information screen.
+Coin level is the single most reliable predictor of which part of the 87–96% range a cabinet will be configured to use.
+Operators apply higher-paying configurations to premium machines because players at those levels wager more per spin and are more sensitive to perceived value.
+The table below reflects the typical configurations observed across US gaming floors; exact values vary by property and cannot be confirmed without checking the individual machine’s information screen.

 | Denomination | Typical RTP range | Min bet / spin | Grand Jackpot scale | Session bankroll guide |